windranger-io/windranger-mass-delegation-api-server/README.md

 # windranger-mass-delegation-api-server
-The API server that manages the delegation of votes and querying of an address' voting power.
+Managing the delegation of voting power between addresses and provides querying of an address' voting power.